pdevito3/craftsman/README.md

 ✅ Huge permissions upgrade.
 Significantly simplified setup which resulted in a new library ([HeimGaurd](https://github.com/pdevito3/heimguard)) that can be used in any .NET project.

+✅ Message bus scaffolding and testing improvements

+✅ New `register:producer` command

 🚧 Add Identity to Auth Server

 🚧 BFF Scaffolding